StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk_stackpack.md

 When the Splunk events Agent check is configured, metrics will be retrieved from the configured Splunk saved search or searches.

+For details, see the [Splunk events check configuration](/stackpacks/integrations/new_splunk/splunk_events.md).

 #### Metrics

 When the Splunk metrics Agent check is configured, events will be retrieved from the configured Splunk saved search or searches.

+For details. see the [Splunk metrics check configuration](/stackpacks/integrations/new_splunk/splunk_metric.md).

 #### Topology

 When the Splunk Topology StackPack is installed and the Splunk topology Agent check is configured, topology will be retrieved from the configured Splunk saved search or searches.

+For details, see the [Splunk topology check configuration](/stackpacks/integrations/new_splunk/splunk_topology.md).

 #### Traces